Remote Evidence Centres

 Attending the REC also ensures that the witness will not encounter the defendant or the defendant’s family / supporters in or around the court building on the day of the trial.

 Sir John Gillen believed RECs would enable victims to give their best evidence and increase their confidence in the justice system.
-This is supported by conviction rates for REC cases that so far this year stand at 91%, and for the whole of last year was 92%.
+This is supported by conviction rates for REC cases that have consistently been around 90%.
 Over half of convictions are by guilty plea, meaning the victim did not have to provide any oral evidence at the trial.

 You can find out more information about REC facilities, including a virtual tour of the Belfast REC: - Witness services and special court measures | nidirect